HyunjungLee-dev/Circus-Charlie/README.md

 # Circus Charlie
-An imatation of Circus Charlie Stage 1 in C++ / WinApi
+An Remake of Circus Charlie Stage 1 in C++ / WinApi

 ## Controls